#codec #data-encoding #binary-encoding #serialization #binary-data #protobuf #message

 ReverseBuf

 bilrost::buf::ReverseBuf is a trait corresponding to bytes::BufMut which works in almost all the same ways, except chunks of bytes that are written to it are added before the data already in the buffer, rather than after it.
-This can make writing length-delimited encodings such as Bilrost significantly more efficient to write, especially as they contain more values and deeper nesting.
+This can make writing length-delimited encodings such as Bilrost significantly more efficient to write, especially as messages contain more fields and nest more deeply.

 ReverseBuf declares bytes::Buf as a supertrait, so any value of this type can be consumed as a buffer.